jabarszcz/intro_to_fp/PITCHME.md

 > replaced with its corresponding value without changing the program's
 > behavior. [[wiki]](https://en.wikipedia.org/wiki/Referential_transparency)

-- Variables can only be assigned once
+- Variables can only be assigned once.
-- Side effects are not allowed in pure functions
+- Side effects are not allowed in pure functions.
-- Makes it easier to reason about programs
+- Makes it easier to reason about programs.

 ---
 ### Recursion instead of looping constructs